Skip to content

 AirDroid Cast works across Android, iOS, Windows, and smart TVs, which makes it the most flexible option on this list when you need to bridge platforms that don’t normally talk to each other.
 The free tier supports 720p mirroring; the paid plan unlocks 1080p plus remote casting through any browser at webcast.airdroid.com.

 AirDroid Cast’s auto-rotate feature detects orientation changes and adjusts the output in real time.
-It’s the fix we reach for when an app stays portrait-locked while casting.
+It’s the most reliable fix when an app stays portrait-locked while casting.

 #LetsView